People who suffer from damaged joints or are recovering from an injury can still remain active and fit by doing the following low impact exercises:

 Low-impact cardio machines such as ellipticals and stair climbers can also provide you with tough workouts while preventing stress on the joints.
 The elliptical can be an effective alternative to walking or running.
 Many models offer arm poles that can engage the upper body as well.
 Ellipticals with pedals that move both forward and backward can provide a complete workout for your entire lower body.
 Stair climbers can provide a calorie-torching workout as well as resistance for the lower body muscles.
 Whether you choose a pedal-based model or a StepMill version, you can burn hundreds of calories while placing very little stress on the joints.
 Posture is key to the effectiveness of stair climbers.
 You must resist leaning against the hand rails during your workout to experience the full effectiveness of the machine.
 Source: LiveHealthy.Chron

-Find out more ways to stay healthy by calling us today!
+Find out more about chiropractic care and more ways to stay healthy by calling us today!

 Dr. Brian Floyd